 This is the second part in our series on inventory models in China’s New Retail era.
-To read part one, focusing on the fixed inventory model, click here.
+To read part one, focusing on the fixed inventory model, New Retail in Chinese eCommerce: Fixed Inventory ModelWe profile one of the two leading inventory models that has arisen in the innovative logistics environment of the New Retail era.click here.

 In 2019, exactly how to manage warehousing logistics and order management has become a hot topic in China’s New Retail space.
 Brands are using innovative new models to differentiate themselves from competitors.
 These models optimize both operational efficiency and user experience, and help brands stay ahead of the pack.